Pastoral Counselling

 If you need a therapist who gets your faith and will not tell you your beliefs are the problem, pastoral counselling bridges clinical therapy and spiritual care.
 It is not spiritual direction alone and it is not traditional therapy alone; it is both, held by someone trained in each.

 Sean integrates pastoral counselling with Acceptance and Commitment Therapy (ACT), honouring your faith as a resource rather than treating it as a symptom.
-This dual approach aligns with CCPA ethical standards for spiritually integrated practice, ensuring clinical rigour and theological sensitivity work together rather than in tension.
+This dual approach ensures clinical rigour and theological sensitivity work together.
+Whether you are searching for Christian counselling near you, navigating faith-based counselling for church hurt, or exploring where faith fits in your healing, pastoral counselling in Victoria, BC starts here.

-Whether you are searching for Christian counselling near me, navigating church hurt, or exploring where faith fits in your healing, Sean offers pastoral counselling in Victoria, BC, from his Colwood office, with virtual faith-based counselling across British Columbia.
+Sean offers pastoral counselling from his Colwood office, serving Langford, Westshore, and Greater Victoria, with virtual faith-based counselling across British Columbia.
 Sessions are covered by most extended health plans.
 Book a session.

 Learn about Sean’s background in military service, trades, ministry, and journey to becoming a therapist.